top of page

 • Make events easier for broadcasters and sponsors to support

-However, a more centralized system may also limit experimentation among smaller independent series.
-Tim Seebold, now part of IHRA’s leadership team, brings deep competitive and organizational experience—his career includes 37 U.S. Formula One wins, and the Seebold name carries decades of credibility.
+However, a more centralized system may limit experimentation among smaller independent series.
+Tim Seebold, now part of IHRA’s leadership team, brings deep competitive and organizational experience.
+His career includes 37 U.S. Formula One wins, and the Seebold name carries decades of credibility.

 3) Expanded Media Brings Boat Racing to New Audiences